kennydukor/HomeLabSetup/README.md

 | k8s-node1 | Worker Node | 192.168.0.39 | 2 | 4 GB |
 | k8s-node2 | Worker Node | 192.168.0.45 | 2 | 4 GB |

-Additional 160 GB HDD is mounted at `/mnt/pve/repo160` for repository and persistent storage.
+An additional 160 GB HDD is mounted at `/mnt/pve/repo160` for repository and persistent storage.

 ---